-To help you get started writing software for the Opal, Efinix provides a variety of example software code that performs functions such as communicating through the UART, controlling GPIO interrupts, etc. Each example includes a makefile and src directory that contains the source code.
+To help you get started writing software for the Opal, Efinix provides a variety of example software code that performs functions such as communicating through the UART, controlling GPIO interrupts, performing Dhrystone benchmarking, etc. Each example includes a makefile and src directory that contains the source code.